Sokolnicheskaya line: Recent developments and future plans

 Presently the line has the oldest structures in operation, and thus several renovations have been carried out systematically.
 Recent changes include a second entrance to Kropotkinskaya in 1998, major lighting enhancements to Okhotny Ryad and Kropotkinskaya.

 In the south, Metro completed an extension of the line from Yugo-Zapadnaya in 2016, adding Troparyovo in December 2014, Rumyantsevo in January 2016, and Salaryevo in February 2016.
-Metro is an 11.6 km extension to the town of Kommunarka on June 20, 2019, with the construction of four stations: Filatov Lug, Prokshino, Olkhovaya, and Kommunarka.
-Kommunarka will allow transfers to the Troitskaya line in 2023.
+Metro is an 11.6 km extension to the town of Kommunarka on June 20, 2019, with the construction of four stations: Filatov Lug, Prokshino, Olkhovaya, and Kommunarka (later renamed Novomoskovskaya).
+Novomoskovskaya has allowed transfers to the Troitskaya line in 2023 (later delayed to 2024).
 The city released initial station designs for Olkhovaya and Kommunarka in December 2017 and set an initial completion date in 2019.
-A transfer to the Bolshaya Koltsevaya line at Prospekt Vernadskogo opened on 7 December 2021 and a transfer to Sokolniki is planned in 2024, as well as the extension from Kommunarka to Potapovo.
-An extension from Potapovo to Buninskaya Alleya to transfer to the Butovskaya line is planned after 2023.
+A transfer to the Bolshaya Koltsevaya line at Prospekt Vernadskogo opened on 7 December 2021 and a transfer to Sokolniki opened on 1 March 2023.
+The extension from Novomoskovskaya to Potapovo opened on 5 September 2024.
+An extension from Potapovo to Shcherbinka to transfer to the Butovskaya line at Ulitsa Gorchakova is planned after 2023.

 Planned extensions in the north are hampered by the position of Cherkizovskaya and Bulvar Rokossovskogo which were built so as to become a part of the projected second ring line that has been in planning since the 1960s.
 Cherkizovskaya's tunnels have provisions for a second perpendicular station, that would allow the line to continue eastwards to the district of Golyanovo and meet the Arbatsko-Pokrovskaya line at Shchyolkovskaya.
 Such an extension, however, is not scheduled in the current official development program.
 The stations of a possible extension to Shchyolkovskaya and Vostochny would be Amurskaya, Shchyolkovskaya, Krasnoyarskaya and Vostochnaya.
+Beyond Bulvar Rokossovskogo, there will be an extension to Kholomogorskaya that is planned to be completed in 2032 with an intermediate station called MGSU.